corex-ui/corex-ui/doc/src/markdown/content/components/dialog.md

 ## API

-You can interact with the Accordion API by dispatching custom events.
+You can interact with the dialog API by dispatching custom events.

 ```html
 <!-- render:preview -->